MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/4-aca.md

 In this unit, you'll learn how to create a Spring application, connect it to a PostgreSQL database, and run everything locally.

-## Introduction to Azure App Service
+## Introduction to Azure Container Apps

-Azure App Service allows you to host your company's websites, web applications, REST APIs, and other application code on Azure.
-Running your web application in Azure App Service provides you with all the benefits of running on Azure: your application is available, it scales, and it has built-in security and compliance.
+Azure Container Apps allows you to host your company's websites, web applications, REST APIs, and other application code on Azure.
+Running your web application in Azure Container Apps provides you with all the benefits of running on Azure: your application is available, it scales, and it has built-in security and compliance.

-You want to create a Quarkus application that hosts its logic in Azure App Service and hosts its database in an Azure PostgreSQL database.
+You want to create a Quarkus application that hosts its logic in Azure Container Apps and hosts its database in an Azure PostgreSQL database.

 ## Develop your Spring app